The River Wharfe begins high on the Pennines in a peaty bog known as Cam Fell.

 ‘Wharfe’ is a Celtic word meaning twisting or winding and the River Wharfe certainly does plenty of that.
 Next week we will take a look at some of the Wharfe’s twisting meanders and discover features that you can look out for on any river.

-Meanwhile sign up for the Blog About Britain newsletter and choose ‘Geography worksheets and ideas for further study’ to get a map of the places mentioned in today’s blog.
+Meanwhile sign up for the Blog About Britain newsletter and choose ‘Worksheets and ideas for further study’ to get a map of the places mentioned in today’s blog.